Ken (album): Lyrics

 Bejar stated that ken is influenced by the "casual extremism of a young person" and his personality as a teenager while writing ken.
 Each song blends the themes of "madness, or disease, or violence, or decadence and depravity" that were present on other Destroyer albums, but "seem to be more constant on this album."
 In a press release for the album, Bejar stated that he was thinking about his experience with music leading up to the resignation of Margaret Thatcher as Prime Minister of Great Britain while writing ken.
 The opening track "Sky's Grey" is Bejar's self-described "sort of state of the union address" for "Destroyer-world."
-Likening it to the ending of the film "The Seventh Seal," the lyric from "Sky's Grey," “I’ve been working on the new Oliver Twist” is described by Bejar as "a fool’s errand" or "antidote" in the midst of "dreariness and collapse."
-The song "In the Morning," borrows lyrics from the Debarge song, "Rhythm of The Night," in the verse “bands sing their songs and then disappear into the rhythm of the night.”
+Likening it to the ending of the film The Seventh Seal, the lyric from "Sky's Grey", "I've been working on the new Oliver Twist" is described by Bejar as "a fool’s errand" or "antidote" in the midst of "dreariness and collapse."
+The song "In the Morning", borrows lyrics from the Debarge song, "Rhythm of The Night", in the verse "bands sing their songs and then disappear into the rhythm of the night."
 Bejar partially based the song "Saw You at the Hospital" off his three-day stay in a Swiss hospital with pneumonia during the tour for Poison Season.
 A few lyrics written in that time made it on to the record.
 However, a lot of the original material was scrapped when Bejar decided to take the song in a more surrealist direction.
 Despite sharing its name with the French film La Règle Du Jeu directed by Jean Renoir, Bejar stated that the song "La Règle Du Jeu" was not inspired by the work, but rather that he liked saying the title.

 Release

-Destroyer announced the album on August 8, 2017, including the release of the first song from the album, "Sky's Grey," by way of a lyric video posted to YouTube.
+Destroyer announced the album on August 8, 2017, including the release of the first song from the album, "Sky's Grey", by way of a lyric video posted to YouTube.
 The album's release date, track list, and artwork were announced the same day.
 A music video for the song "Tinseltown Swimming in Blood" directed by Karen Zolo and starring Bejar was released on September 21, 2017.
 Despite the minimal style of ken, Bejar toured with his 8-piece band, claiming "I think of the songs will lend themselves well to being blown-out and put through the wringer by us."
+A deluxe edition also features acoustic versions of "A Light Travels Down the Catwalk" and "Stay Lost."